Your first AWS CDK app - AWS Cloud Development Kit (AWS CDK) v2

 Go

-• scope: Tells the bucket that the stack is its parent: it is defined within the scope of the stack.
+• scope – Defines your Stack instance as the parent of the Function construct.
+All constructs that define AWS resources are created within the scope of a stack.
 You can define constructs inside of constructs, creating a hierarchy (tree).
-Here, and in most cases, the scope is this (self in Python), meaning the construct that contains the bucket: the stack.
+Here, and in most cases, the scope is this (self in Python).

 Props are represented differently in the languages supported by the AWS CDK.